EOCOnline/rangertrak/README.md

 ## To Run

-- (The Vision:) Simply visit <https://www.RangerTrak.org> once and the 2nd time you visit you will be given an option to 'install/download' the web page/application.
-That should put an icon on your homescreen or desktop that you can thereafter access without Internet access!
+- Simply visit <https://www.RangerTrak.org> and try entering some reports.
+All data is stored locally in your browser's Local Storage: no tracking codes are used.
+You will have the option to "Install" the application, which just streamlines access with a shortcut.
+The applicatino takes minimal space and does not run in the background.
+You can uninstall it like any other app.

 ## To Build and Test

-- Grab a local copy of Github.com/eocOnline/Rangertrak
+- Fork Github.com/eocOnline/Rangertrak to your own repository
 - Install NodeJS and NPM
-- cd RangerTrak
+- `cd RangerTrak`
-- npm install
+- `npm install`
-- ng serve -o
+- `ng serve -o`

 - or Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-For productino release:
+For production release:
- npm run build --release (???)
+ `npm run build --release` (???)
- ng build
+ `ng build`

 ## Running unit tests